Luan Gallery

-The Luan Gallery is a publicly owned art gallery in Athlone, Westmeath, Ireland.
+The Luan Gallery is a publicly owned art gallery in Athlone, County Westmeath, Ireland.

 The gallery opened in 2012, and the building consists of the older part, a former public library built in 1897 as a temperance hall, combined with a newer wing, designed by Keith Williams.
 The building was named Best Cultural Building of 2013 by the RIAI, and received a Civic Trust Award in 2014.

 The gallery takes its name from Luan son of Lugair son of Lugaid, a mythical chief who gives his name to the town.